enspyrco/crowdleague/.contributing/the-process.md

 - Use the next available Section number (denoted x. below)

-- Create in Drive - a folder called "x. _Section_: Sections Planning" in "Sections Planning (CL)".
+- Create in Drive - a folder called "x. _Section_: Sections Planning (CL)" in "Sections Planning (CL)".
 In the folder:

   - a Google doc called "0 - Use Cases < _Section_ (CL)" that will hold just a list of Use Cases, so we have a short, easy to read and think about, list that is the definitive set of use cases